Baltimore Tower

 Baltimore Tower, also known as Arena Tower and nicknamed The Slinky due to its resemblance to the popular toy, is a high-rise residential skyscraper in Millwall on the Isle of Dogs, London, England.
 The building is located on a site that was previously the location of the London Arena.
 The 45-storey building comprises 366 residential apartments and is 149 meters in height.
 It was designed by American architecture firm Skidmore, Owings & Merrill.

+Baltimore Tower won the Best Residential High Rise Award at the International Property Awards in 2017.

 Planning application

 Ballymore London Arena Ltd applied for an amended planning application to Tower Hamlets in 2008.